rostislav-nikitin/coasyncpp/README.md

 }
 ```

 Another example.
-Let's say we have a some asynchronous non-blocking C API.
-It consists of the bunch of the types and IO functions.
+Let's say we have some asynchronous non-blocking C API.
+It consists of a bunch of types and IO functions.

 ```C++
 /// @brief Some arbitraty entity structure.